 Encourage and model constructive social approaches

-Personal space needs to be respected, as well, as not everybody is quite comfortable standing closer to each other.
+Personal space needs to be respected.
+Not everybody is quite comfortable standing closer to each other.
 Some may interpret others as being cold because they stand so far away.
 These slight postures may denote different meanings for different individuals.

 Preferred greetings and acceptable body language also vary among cultural groups.
 Some group considers it rude and impolite to converse with one’s hands in the pockets, while others perceive it as confidence.
 It’s also offensive for some to point with one’s finger.
 Many American students do so and do not see it as impolite.

-Being cautious about your body language, voice, and actions when interacting with students models behavior that they would want to emulate because their intentions are well understood.
-Can students use their hands a lot when speaking?
-Can they tell each other’s emotional state by facial expressions?
-Yes, and modeling this social approach demonstrates good manners that are acceptable to all.
+Being cautious about your body language, voice, and actions when interacting with students models behavior that they would want to emulate.
+Students desire that their intentions be understood, too.
+So modeling this social approach demonstrates good manners.
+It helps them reflect if their actions are acceptable to all.

 Encourage conflict resolution skills